 What have you done in the recent past to learn something new or review what you already know about driving?

-I've been driving for about 3 decades now and spent two of them in traffic law enforcment.
+I've been driving for about 3 decades now and spent two of them in traffic law enforcement.
 One would think that I should have a pretty good grasp of the rules and practices in order to be a good driver.
-Perhaps I do, but when I sit down and do an on line practice test I don't always get 100% of the questions right.
+Perhaps I do, but when I sit down and do an on line driving knowledge test I don't always get 100% of the questions right.
 Do you?

 The Richmond Public Library hosts a test on their web site that you can configure to your needs before you start.
 The class of driver's licence and number of test questions are chosen by the user before the test is generated.